Documentation

 Folder/file ABAC on object id?
 No Yes, when the handler uses that object

-Typical extra checks Org match, sender for some actions Policy + project/tenancy resolution
+Typical extra checks Org match, sender for some actions; bridge policy when wired Policy + project/tenancy resolution

 “Share” meaning Email about transfer download File share link / policy on FILE